Phoenix residents ration air conditioning, fearing future electric bills, as record-breaking heat turns homes into "air fryers"

 Yet some are cutting back on AC, trying to bear the heat, afraid of the high electricity bills that will soon arrive.

 Camille Rabany, 29, has developed her own system to keep herself and her 10-month-old Saint Bernard Rigley cool during the Arizona heat wave.
-Through trial and error, Rabany found that 83 F is a temperature she is willing to tolerate to keep her utility bill down.
+Through trial and error, Rabany found that 83 degrees Fahrenheit is a temperature she is willing to tolerate to keep her utility bill down.

 By tracking the on-peak and off-peak schedule of her utility, Arizona Public Service, with the help of her NEST smart thermostat, Rabany keeps her home that hot from 4 to 7 p.m., the most expensive hours.
 She keeps fans running and has a cooling bed for Rigley, and they both try to get by until the utility's official peak hours pass.